VanDarakHome/Calculator/README.md

-This programm has 11 options to use.
-While you using it, programm will explain how to use it.
+This programm has 11 operations.
+In use the programm will provide you a quick guide.
 I hope you enjoy this calculator!
 List of available operations:
 1) Addition